exakat/php-dictionary/dictionary/real.ini.rst

 They are also commonly referred to as ``floating-point numbers`` or ``double-precision numbers``.
 Floats are used to represent decimal numbers, including both whole numbers and fractions, with a certain degree of precision.
 Real numbers are used for performing mathematical calculations that require decimal accuracy.

-There used to be ``real`` dedicated structures in PHP (like is_real() or (real)), though, they were removed in PHP 7.0.
+There used to be ``real`` dedicated structures in PHP, like ``is_real()`` or ``(real)``, though, they were removed in PHP 7.0.
 In case of doubt, refer to ``float``.

-It's important to be aware of potential rounding errors or precision issues when working with real numbers (floats) in PHP or any other programming language that uses floating-point representation.
+It's important to be aware of potential rounding errors or precision issues when working with real numbers. in PHP or any other programming language that uses floating-point representation.
 If exact decimal precision, it is recommended to use specialized libraries or techniques to handle arbitrary precision arithmetic, such as ``bcmath`` or ``gmp``.

 .. code-block:: php